How To Embed a Google Calendar in Notion (2 Methods)

 After that, scroll down to Access permissions for events and click the checkbox labeled Make available to public.

-You’ll get a warning about making your calendar public.
-Click Ok, then scroll down until you reach the Integrate calendar header.
-Copy the link in the Public URL to this calendar box.
+Scroll down until you reach the Integrate calendar header.
+Copy the Google Calendar link in the Public URL to this calendar box.

-Next, go to the Notion page where you want your Google Calendar to show up.
+Go to the Notion page where you want your Google Calendar to show up.
 Type /embed then click Embed.

 Paste the link you copied and click Embed link.